-The key to creating business value is focusing on customer value.
+The key to creating business value is focusing on customer value and customer experience.
 Truly understanding the needs and preferences of customers, as well as their behavior during the buying journey, is essential for your business strategy.

 Customer journey mapping: what and why

 By building strategies upon the customer journey, we take the position of the customer and go for customer-centricity.
 This helps us avoid taking inside-out views that don’t take the customer reality and experience into account enough.

 Two examples of such approaches that often are placed before a customer-centric view:

 - Content-centricity: putting content first and then looking at distribution mechanisms to target often poorly defined segments, let alone understanding the individual buying decision.

 - Channel-centricity: being too blinded by the various, often isolated, channels and media used to interact with customers (for instance, in marketing) or enabling interaction (for instance, in customer service).

 By working with customer journeys and matching them with business goals, content and channels become function of value creation.

 Although customer journey maps can be used for many reasons and you can use many elements to fine-tune them, it’s best to start simple.
 Focus on the key questions and insights you need to have so you can achieve the – customer – goals you’re doing customer journey mapping for to begin with.
 It’s easy to get lost when looking at various examples on the Web of – often good looking – customer journey maps.
 Don’t get frustrated if you can’t get that and realize many of these customer journey maps are online for a reason.
 Yes, by having good and nice journey maps, brands and agencies can indeed send out a message.